pfq/PFQ/README.md

 Introduction
 ------------

-PFQ is a functional networking framework designed for the Linux operating system that allows efficient packets capture/transmission (10G, 40G and beyond), in-kernel functional processing and packets steering across sockets/end-points.
+PFQ is a functional network framework designed for the Linux operating system that allows efficient packets capture/transmission (10G, 40G and beyond), in-kernel functional processing and packets steering across sockets/end-points.